M&A document folder structure: a template that actually works

 When should I set up a data room for an M&A process?

-Before you start conversations with potential buyers - not after.
+Before you start conversations with potential buyers, not after.
 Having a data room ready signals preparedness and speeds up the process when buyer interest becomes serious.
 At minimum, have the folder structure and core documents (company overview, financials, corporate legal) ready before your first serious buyer meeting.
 The rest can be populated in stages as the deal progresses.

 Can I use Ellty for an M&A data room?

-Ellty works well for some M&A processes - acquisitions where you need secure sharing, access control, and activity analytics without enterprise VDR pricing.
+Ellty works well for almost all M&A processes - acquisitions where you need secure sharing, access control, and activity analytics without enterprise VDR pricing.
 The Data Room plan at $149/month includes NDA gating, dynamic watermarking, and granular permissions - the features that matter most in a due diligence context.
 For complex multi-bidder processes or deals requiring institutional compliance certifications, larger platforms may be more appropriate.

 Ellty cta data room.